 The customer re-engagement workflow joins our robust collection of Automation features, including a number of other useful preset workflows designed specifically for e-commerce users:

 - Post-purchase follow-up: Specific Product lets you to reach out to customers who have purchased a specific product from your store.
 Send care instructions for a new piece of clothing or ask for feedback and gauge a customer’s satisfaction level with their purchase.

-- Post-purchase follow-up: Category makes it easy to target customers who have purchased an item from a specific category in your shop.
+- Post-purchase follow-up: Category makes it easy to target customers who have purchased an item from a specific vendor in your shop.
 This workflow could be used to promote other similar products that might interest your customers.
-If a customer has purchased a few bags of your most popular coffee beans, you might send a follow-up email to suggest a coffee grinder or a pour-over kettle.
+If a customer has purchased a few bags of your most popular coffee beans, you might send a follow-up email to suggest a new coffee grinder or pour-over kettle.

 - Post-purchase follow-up: Any Product is a great way to contact customers who have purchased any item from your store.
 Thank them for their purchase, offer a limited-time offer to encourage repeat business, or let them know what new products have arrived.

 - Best Customers allows businesses to show gratitude to their biggest spenders or most loyal patrons.
 Reward them with a special offer, coupon, or download.
 Or just send a quick, personal note to show your appreciation.

 Of course, you’re not limited to just these options.
 Our Automation workflows are flexible, so you have the power to mix and match any way you’d like.